awslabs/Agent-EvalKit/templates/commands/design.md

 4. **Enable design iteration**: Always include guidance for refining evaluation requests when defaults don't match user needs
 5. **Think like an evaluator and architect**: Every requirement should be measurable and every technology choice should have clear rationale
 6. **Ask clarification questions**: Use [NEEDS CLARIFICATION: specific question] markers sparingly (max 5 total) for critical decisions that significantly impact evaluation scope or technical architecture

-### Section Requirements

-- **Mandatory sections**: Must be completed for every agent evaluation
-- **Optional sections**: Include only when relevant to the agent type or user input
-- When a section doesn't apply, remove it entirely (don't leave as "N/A")

 ## Evaluation Specification Phase Guidelines